Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Note that \hyperref[x:men:Z2kbound]{({\xreffont\ref{x:men:Z2kbound}})} is not true for any fixed \(K\) as \(T\to\infty\), because that would contradict known \(\Omega\)-results and conjectures for \(Z^{(n)}(t)\).
-We now explain why, more generally, the bound \hyperref[x:men:Z2kbound]{({\xreffont\ref{x:men:Z2kbound}})} is not true for \(K\) far outside the range \hyperref[x:men:thetabound]{({\xreffont\ref{x:men:thetabound}})}.
-We do this by exploiting properties of repeated differentiation. \begin{paragraphs}{Everyone wants to be cosine.}{g:paragraphs:idp54855408} Differentiating a function like \(Z(t)\) can be viewed as an operation on its set of zeros, replacing the zeros of \(Z(t)\) by the zeros of \(Z'(t)\).
-The relevant fact is that differentiation causes the zeros to become more evenly spaced~\hyperlink{x:biblio:FR}{[{\xreffont 39}]}\hyperlink{x:biblio:Ki}{[{\xreffont 59}]}, with large gaps becoming smaller and small gaps becoming larger.
+Note that \hyperref[Z2kbound]{({\xreffont\ref{Z2kbound}})} is not true for any fixed \(K\) as \(T\to\infty\), because that would contradict known \(\Omega\)-results and conjectures for \(Z^{(n)}(t)\).
+We now explain why, more generally, the bound \hyperref[Z2kbound]{({\xreffont\ref{Z2kbound}})} is not true for \(K\) far outside the range \hyperref[thetabound]{({\xreffont\ref{thetabound}})}.
+We do this by exploiting properties of repeated differentiation. \begin{paragraphs}{Everyone wants to be cosine.}{blanc-16} Differentiating a function like \(Z(t)\) can be viewed as an operation on its set of zeros, replacing the zeros of \(Z(t)\) by the zeros of \(Z'(t)\).
+The relevant fact here is that differentiation causes the zeros to become more evenly spaced~\hyperlink{FR}{[{\xreffont 52}]}\hyperlink{Ki}{[{\xreffont 78}]}, with large gaps becoming smaller and small gaps becoming larger.
 Thus, differentiation damps the irregularities in the size of the function: very large maxima (measured relative to the size of nearby maxima) become less extreme.
 Under repeated differentiation the zero gaps are becoming more regular, eventually approaching equality.
-For sufficiently large \(k\) the \(k\)th derivative is locally approximately a function with equally spaced zeros.
+For sufficiently large~\(k\) the \(k\)th derivative is locally approximately a function with equally spaced zeros.
 In other words, for \(t\) in any fixed interval, if \(k\) is sufficiently large, then